Area-53-Robotics/53D-High-Stakes-Notebook/entries/odometry/brainstorm-implementation.typ

-    (true, "Brainstorm hardware configurations for an odometry system.", "Everyone"), (true, "Select the best hardware configuration using a decision matrix.", "Everyone"), (true, "Plan the implementation of the odometry system.", "Everyone"), )
+    (true, "Brainstorm hardware configurations for an odometry system.", "Everyone"), (true, "Select the best hardware configuration using a decision matrix.", "Everyone"), (true, "Plan the implementation of the odometry system.", "Everyone"), (true, "Build the odometry hardware according to today's delegation.", "Everyone"), )
 )